The museums of the Regole

 It's also possible to see many other objects and machinery, such as the original mechanism of the clock of the bell tower of Cortina, as well as other interesting instruments of life in Ampezzo, accompanied by photographs and very interesting descriptive cards.

-Definitely, the Ethnographic Museum "Regole d'Ampezzo" is a must-see for anyone who is fascinated by life in the past, which was undoubtedly more challenging than ours, and by anyone who is curious about the Ampezzo traditions.
+Definitely, the Ethnographic Museum of the "Regole d'Ampezzo" is a must-see for anyone who is fascinated by life in the past, which was undoubtedly more challenging than ours, and for anyone who is curious about the Ampezzo traditions.

-Those who want more information can visit the official website of the museum, from which you can also access the ethnographic museum Youtube channel, where some of the exhibits are described.
+Those who want more information can visit the official website of the Ethnographic Museum, or you can also visit the YouTube channel of the museum, where some of the exhibits are shown and described.
+It's in Italian, but subtitle translation should work since the speaker has a clear voice and speaks slowly.

-Surely the three museums of the "Regole d'Ampezzo" are excellent alternatives to spend a few hours in Cortina d'Ampezzo, especially if the weather is not the best.
-They are also very educational places, especially for the new generations and for the youngsters who are forming their conscience and intellect.
+Surely the three museums of the "Regole d'Ampezzo" are excellent alternatives to spending a few hours in Cortina d'Ampezzo, especially if the weather is not the best.

 Conclusion